-Beloved, God is calling you today to relinquish your claim and right to your life, your time, your money, your skills, your talents and other resources, and to consecrate, devote or surrender them willingly, cheerfully, entirely and unreservedly to the Lord Jesus Christ who redeemed you with His precious blood from the bondage of Sin and Satan.
+Beloved, God is calling you today to relinquish your claim and right to your life, your time, your money, your skills, your talents, and other resources, and to consecrate, devote or surrender them willingly, cheerfully, entirely and unreservedly to the Lord Jesus Christ who redeemed you with His precious blood from the bondage of Sin and Satan.

-This is your spiritual or reasonable service!
+That is your spiritual or reasonable service!

 Paul writes, “For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.”
 (1 Cor.
 6:20 NKJV).